noahbenson/cortex-annotate/config/README.md

 targets to be different ROIs or different views of a hemisphere.
-The annotations (contours or boundaries) that are to be placed on a target are defined in the `annotations` section while the images that are displayed when a target is selected, onto which the annotations are drawn, are defined in the `images` section.
+The annotations (contours or boundaries) that are to be placed on a target are defined in the `annotations` section while the images that are displayed when a target is selected, onto which the annotations are drawn, are defined in the `figures` section.

 The contents of the `targets` section should be a mapping itself.
 Each key of